The American Election and the Republicans' War on Women

 Preventive and essential services for women’s health issues such as pre-natal care are comprehensively covered under the Obama healthcare Act.

-Services that used to require an additional payment each time women used them no longer do so, and the service are now covered by new insurance policies.
+Services that require an additional payment each time women used the service no longer do so, and are now covered by new insurance policies.

 These include annual well-woman checks , screening for gestational diabetes, testing for the HPV virus linked to cervical cancer, counselling and screening for HIV, birth control, breastfeeding support, and domestic violence support services.

 Despite all these rights to greater access to affordable health care for women, the Republicans seek to repeal what they scornfully disparage as “Obamacare” if they win in November.

 The coverage of contraception under the Act is estimated to save women $600 a year.